• Home

 What happens when you exercise or are under stress?
 The company explains on its site that the Nymi only verifies once — when you put it on.
 And they recommend you put it on in a relaxed state that you could replicate easily (first thing when you wake up, say).
 Once it has identified you, it won’t lose track of you until it is removed.
 When you put it on again, it will need to check you anew.
 Whether it works as well in reality as it does in the video will be determine whether this becomes a viable option for people concerned about their online security who have many accounts and devices to constantly log in to.

-Of course, many of the functions demonstrated in the video will require some programming and possibly even some specialized hardware on the receiving end, but the conceit at least gives a sense of another way identity verification could work in an age when machines constantly need to know who you are.
+Of course, many of the functions demonstrated in the video with regard to using your heartbeat as a password, will require some programming and possibly even some specialized hardware on the receiving end, but the conceit at least gives a sense of another way identity verification could work in an age when machines constantly need to know who you are.

 Tags: BionymcomputersinternetNymipasswords